saintnever/AutoID_ML/README.md

 @Output: a heatmap

 ###drawheatmap_sample
-a sample using function drawheatmap to draw a heatmap
+a sample using function drawheatmap to draw a heapmap